ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 Now we have a clearer picture of what are the optimal weights and their distribution; they vary a lot and their means are not (by chance probably) that different that what we calculated with the first half of data.

-Another quantity of interest is of ratio of weight in IEI to the weight in SPY: we can see that the weight in IEI is $\approx 2.7$ times the weight in SPY (and the distribution is quite concentrated around this value).
+Another quantity of interest is the ratio of weight in IEI to the weight in SPY: we can see that the weight in IEI is $\approx 2.7$ times the weight in SPY (and the distribution is quite concentrated around this value).

 ### Normalization